w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * explain strategies that people with disabilities use to operate interactive user interface components
 * design user interfaces that support different input mechanisms, including mouse, touch, and keyboard
 * provide clear and distinguishable ways to identify interactive user interface components, including through naming and placement
-* provide methods to help understand the context, information, and functionality of user interface components, including through textual instructions, color, and other visual cues icons
+* provide methods to help understand the context, information, and functionality of user interface components, including through textual instructions, color, and other visual cues
 * provide meaningful and descriptive notifications about imminent time limits, status changes, and feedback from user input, including errors, suggestions for correction, and success messages
 * design user interfaces with meaningful sequence of interactive user interface components
 * define custom interaction patterns, such as where to place focus when a dialog is open and closed, and what the focus order should be within those dialogs